null

 Applying the Schema to Real Food Choices

 Rather than memorizing lists of foods and their associated qualities, the purpose here is to develop a vernacular for learning about foods—one that allows these principles to be applied to foods that are local, seasonal, and accessible.
-Equally important is how a food is prepared—and needs to be adjusted seasonally.
+Equally important is how a food is prepared—and how that preparation must shift seasonally.

 Processing methods such as cooking, stewing, roasting, fermenting, or juicing can significantly alter a food’s temperature and action.
 This principle applies not only to foods, but to herbs as well.

-By applying the schema to a raw Granny Smith apple, we can learn how a single food can be understood beyond its nutrients, and see how its temperature, movement, taste, aroma, and affinities shape its actions in the body—without assigning it a fixed or universal use.
-We can then see how an apple may—or may not—be appropriate for a specific seasonal diet or a specific condition.
-For example, a raw apple is generally inappropriate for a winter diet (though a baked apple may be appropriate), yet may still be useful even in winter in patterns of acute heat or excess affecting the Wèi level.
+By applying the schema to a raw Granny Smith apple, we can see how a single food may or may not be appropriate within a given season or pattern.
+A raw apple is generally inappropriate for a winter diet (though a baked apple may be appropriate), yet may still be useful even in winter in patterns of acute heat or excess affecting the Wèi level.

 Linking Food Choices to the Etiology of Disease